jkhsong/bloodpart/README.md

 ## Background:
 Due to the high concentration of red blood cells (RBCs) in whole blood, detection and dimensional characterization of ~1-5μm exogenous particles using impedance (e.g. Coulter counter) or purely optical methods (e.g. flow-cytometry) is infeasible.
 Thus, a means of discriminating exogenous particles from a confluence of RBCs is necessary to determine the quantity, size, and shape of such microparticles.

+Images serve as datasets for the eccentric application of machine learning classification methodologies such as Gaussian Mixture Models and K-means clustering.

+## Future work:
+Decision-tree (random-forest) fitting of detected particles for further validation and filtering.

 ## How to use:
 ### The program reads your data folder and asks you to select a specific image dataset: